HL7/fhir-shorthand/input/pagecontent/reference.md

 ### FSH Paths

 FSH path grammar allows you to refer to any element of a profile, extension, or instance, regardless of nesting.
-Paths also provide a grammar for addressing elements of a StructureDefinition (SD) directly.
-Here are a few examples of how paths are used in FSH:
+Here are examples of things paths can refer to:

-* To refer to a top-level element such as the `code` element in Observation
+* Top-level elements such as the `code` element in Observation
-* To refer to a nested element, such as the `method.text` element in Observation
+* Nested elements, such as the `method.text` element in Observation
-* To address a particular item in a list or array
+* Elements in a list or array by index
-* To refer to individual elements inside choice elements (e.g., `onsetAge` in onset[x])
+* Individual data types of choice elements, such as `onsetAge` in onset[x]
-* To pick out an individual item within a multiple choice reference, such as Observation in `Reference(Observation or Condition)`
+* Individual items within a multiple choice reference, such as Observation in `Reference(Observation or Condition)`
-* To refer to an individual slice within a sliced array, such as the `SystolicBP` component within a blood pressure
+* Individual slices within a sliced array, such as the `SystolicBP` component within blood pressure
-* To set metadata elements in an SD, like `active` and `experimental`
+* Metadata elements in an SD, like `active` and `experimental`
-* To address properties of ElementDefinitions nested within an SD, such as `maxLength` property of string elements
+* Properties of ElementDefinitions nested within an SD, such as `maxLength` property of string elements

 In the following, the various types of path references are discussed.